 Walking Regent's Canal (4th day)

-Since I walked for long time everyday and was very tired, I was going to rest myself today without hard walking.
-But I was not able to spend all day without doing anything in the hotel.
-I decided to walk along Regent's Canal and, after that, be in the British Museum in the afternoon.
+Since I had been walking long distances every day and was very tired, I planned to take it easy today and avoid any strenuous walking.
+But I couldn’t spend the whole day doing nothing in the hotel, so I decided to walk along Regent’s Canal and visit the British Museum in the afternoon.

 Earl's Court Station